JinghuiWang0119/Personal-Website-By-Chris/README.md

 ## 🙋‍♂️ Author

 Made by **Jinghui Wang**
-Feel free to connect or reach out via [LinkedIn](https://www.linkedin.com/in/yourprofile) or email.
+Feel free to connect or reach out via [LinkedIn]([https://www.linkedin.com/in/yourprofile](https://www.linkedin.com/in/jinghui-wang-31b3a3275/)).